defcronyke/ts-camera-filter/README.md

 ## Offline

+### Install With Git

-Or you can run it locally offline or share it over your LAN, by first installing Node.js through your package manager, or from here: [https://nodejs.org](https://nodejs.org), and then running the following commands to initialize the project:
+You can run the web app locally offline or share it over your LAN, by first installing Node.js through your package manager, or from here: [https://nodejs.org](https://nodejs.org), and then running the following commands to initialize the project:
 ```bash
 git clone https://github.com/defcronyke/ts-camera-filter.git
 cd ts-camera-filter
 npm i
 ```

+### Install From The ZIP Distribution

 Alternately, if you don't want to use git, you can just download the latest version of this project here: [https://github.com/defcronyke/ts-camera-filter/archive/master.zip](https://github.com/defcronyke/ts-camera-filter/archive/master.zip)